AndreSilva1999/Projeto2022/README.md

 ### REQUIREMENTS

 All software used was installed under Windows 11 Home, version 21H2.
 ISCTD 2.0 is written with SQL language and tested with MySQL Workbench and MariaDB.
 A similar Visual tool for database architects, developers, and DBAs can be used instead.
 Microsoft .
 NET Framework 4.5.
-2 or later
+2 or later.

 ### Hardware Requirements